go101/go101/pages/generics/555-type-constraints-and-parameters.md

 chan struct{} | ~struct{x int}
 ```

-We know that an interface type may specify arbitrary number of method specifications (method elements, one kind of interface elements),
+We know that, before Go 1.18, an interface type may embed

+* arbitrary number of method specifications (method elements, one kind of interface elements);
-and before Go 1.18, an interface type may only embed interface type names.
-Since Go 1.18, an interface type may embed the following items (type elements, the other kind of interface elements):
+* arbitrary number of type names (type elements, the other kind of interface elements),
+  but the type names must denote interface types.

+Go 1.18 relaxed the limitaitons of type elements, so that now an interface type
+may embed the following type elements:

 * any type literals or type names, whether or not they denote interface types, but they must not denote type parameters.
 * tilde forms.
 * term unions.

-The orders of interface elements are not important.
+The orders of interface elements embedded in an interface type are not important.

-The following is a code example with some interface type declarations,
+The following code snippet shows some interface type declarations,
 in which the interface type literals in the declarations of `N` and `O`
 are only legal since Go 1.18.